-Students formally elect the major in English by submitting a proposed plan of courses through DegreeWorks and meeting with one of the English faculty to get approval.
-At the time of faculty approval the student must also submit a completed and signed major worksheet to the department administrator.
+Students formally elect the major in English by submitting a proposed plan of courses through their DartWorks Planner and meeting with one of the English and creative writing faculty to get approval.
+At the time of faculty approval the student must also submit a completed and signed major worksheet to the department administrator in Sanborn 202 (you can send your completed worksheet via email while everyone is remote).
 Students must meet with their major advisor a second time in the last term of the junior year or the first term of the senior year in order to review their major plan.

 The modified major requires the successful completion of eleven major courses including four courses from the modifying department.
-Students may propose a modified major in English by designing a special program of study in consultation with a faculty advisor in the Department.
+Students may propose a modified major in English by designing a special program of study in consultation with a faculty advisor in the department.